ellak-monades-aristeias/thermostatPI/doc/README.md

 # Architecture

 The main program of the thermostat is a python script that reads the temperature measurements (every one minute).
-After reading these measurments, it decides if it must be activated or deactivated.
+After reading these measurements, it decides if it must be activated or deactivated.
 The threshold that are used are read from the database.
-Moreover, the temparature along with the status (on-off) is stored in the database.
+Moreover, the temperature along with the status (on-off) is stored in the database.

 The configuration of the thermostat is done through a web interface that is writen in php.
-The web interfase provides also the history of the temperature and the operation hours.
+The web interface provides also the history of the temperature and the operation hours.

 # Connections